Christoph16478/iq/iq_python.md

 LIST vs TUPLES

-Lists are mutable i.e they can be edited.
+Lists are mutable i.e. they can be edited.

 Tuples are immutable (tuples are lists which can’t be edited).